Genetic studies of Jews: Y-DNA of Ashkenazi Jews

-Y-DNA of Sephardi Jews
+Y-DNA of Sephardic Jews

 The first largest study on the Jews of North Africa was led by Gerard Lucotte et al. in 2003.
 This study showed that the Jews of North Africa (Note: Sephardi population studied is as follows: 58 Jews from Algeria, 190 Morocco, Tunisia 64, 49 of the island of Djerba 9 of 11 from Libya and Egypt is 381 people (Lucotte 2003)) showed frequencies of their paternal haplotypes almost equal to those of the Lebanese and Palestinian non-Jews.
 The authors also compared the distribution of haplotypes of Jews from North Africa with Sephardi Jews, Ashkenazi Jews, and "Oriental" (Mizrahi) Jews, and found significant differences between the Ashkenazim and Mizrahim and the other two groups.

 The Jewish community of the island of Djerba in Tunisia is of special interest, Tradition traces this community's origins back to the time of the destruction of Solomon's Temple.
 Two studies have attempted to test this hypothesis first by G. Lucotte et al. from 1993, the second of F. Manni et al. of 2005.
 They also conclude that the Jews of Djerba's paternal gene pool is different from the Arabs and Berbers of the island.
 For the first 77.5% of samples tested are of haplotype VIII (probably similar to the J haplogroup according Lucotte), the second shows that 100% of the samples are of Haplogroup J *.
 The second suggests that it is unlikely that the majority of this community comes from an ancient colonization of the island while for Lucotte it is unclear whether this high frequency is really an ancient relationship.
 These studies therefore suggest that the paternal lineage of North African Jews comes predominantly from the Middle East with a minority contribution of African lineages, probably Berbers.

+A 2026 study by Levy-Toledano et al. focused on Moroccan Jews, who partially descend from Sephardic Jews.
+Its results suggest predominantly Middle Eastern origins for Moroccan Jews' paternal lines and only a small proportion originating from Berbers.
+The Moroccan Jewish lineages "AB-022" (J1-ZS227-ZS222), "AB-036" (J1-Z18297-ZS4292), "AB-047" (J2a-L25-FGC4992), and "AB-158" (E1b-M84-S16614) are put forward as Levantine as origin.

 A study by Inês Nogueiro et al. (July 2009) on the Jews of north-eastern Portugal (region of Trás-os-Montes) showed that their paternal lines consisted of 35.2% lineages more typical of Europe (R : 31.7%, I : 3.5%), and 64.8% lineages more typical of the Near East than Europe (E1b1b: 8.7%, G: 3.5%, J: 36.8%, T: 15.8%) and consequently, the Portuguese Jews of this region were genetically closer to other Jewish populations than to Portuguese non-Jews.